Family vacation ideas

 -

-With three restaurants serving everything from sushi to thin-crust pizza, there should be something for every palate.
+With three restaurants serving everything from sushi to thin-crust pizza, there’s something for every palate.

 Days 6-7: Unwind in Manuel Antonio